JTidbury2/ThirdYearProject-AutonomousIntersectionManagment/README.md

 # Third Year Project
-This is the code that I developed throughout my third year project, the pdf of which is present in this repo.
+This is the code that I developed throughout my third year project, the pdf of which is present upon request.

 `Enhancing Resilience in Multiagent Approaches to Autonomous Intersection Management`